owulveryck/CSAaaS/README.md

 }
 ```

-__Note__ In the yaml file, the needed flag can be changed for manadatory parameters
+__Note__ In the yaml file, the needed flag can be changed for mandatory parameters

 ### Generating the YAML files
 There is a helper function to generate the YAML file from a CSA subscription JSON in the `helper` directory.